High Power PWM LED Driver Board

 We have designed a high power LED driver solution.
 The design utilizes three independent driver modules.
 Each model can drive up to four high power LEDs for a total of 12 LEDs.

-The board has provisions to install up to three drivers (located at Driver 1, Driver 2 and Driver 3).
+The board has provisions to install up to three drivers (located at Driver 1Driver 2, and Driver 3).
 The board also has six terminal blocks to provide power and connection to the outputs.

 The driver board measures only 3.5″ x 2″ (89mm x 51mm) yet provides space for all components.

-The Most Common Basic Connection
+The Most Common PWM LED Driver Connection

 Connection to the driver board for the basic and most common operation is simple.
 Only a single power input and up to three outputs from the drivers.
 The rising clamp terminal blocks provide easy access for connections.

-Output from the drivers is to the three terminal blocks.
+Output from the drivers is to the three-terminal blocks.
 Channels 1 to 3 labels identify each output along with positive and negative connections.

 With input and output connections to the board complete, apply power.
 The LEDs will illuminate to full intensity.
 Power to the strings is either 350mA for 1 watt LEDs or 700ma for 3 watt LED models.